The Little Engine That Could: Song

-Burl Ives recorded the story told as a song "The Little Engine That Could" written by Gerald Marks and Milton Pascal with an orchestra directed by Percy Faith.
-The song was released on the album Burl Ives Sings Little White Duck and Other Children's Favorites in 1964.
+Burl Ives recorded the story told as a song written by Gerald Marks and Milton Pascal with an orchestra directed by Percy Faith.
+It was released on the album Burl Ives Sings Little White Duck and Other Children's Favorites in 1964.

 "Little Engine" toys and rail tours

 From 2005 to 2008, a full-size replica of the Little Engine That Could made an annual circuit around the United States.
 Arranged through Rail Events, Inc., a number of tourist and museum railroad operations hosted the "I Think I Can" Rail Tour.
-The replica was constructed in 2005 by the Strasburg Rail Road in southeast Pennsylvania who also constructed the Thomas The Tank Engine replicas that tour the United States.
+The replica was constructed in 2005 by the Strasburg Rail Road in southeast Pennsylvania who also constructed the Thomas the Tank Engine replicas that tour the United States.
 The last tour was in 2008.
 In 2009, the replica only appeared at the Texas State Railroad.
-In 2011, the website for the tour said that there would be dates announced for 2011, but dates were never posted and the message was still present in 2012 until it went offline.
+In 2011, the website for the tour said that there would be dates announced for that year, but dates were never posted and the message was still present in 2012 until it went offline.
 The last time the train ever operated was on September 16, 2012.
 As of 2015, the replica is owned by the Great Smoky Mountains Railroad, and has since been repainted to remove all references to the Little Engine That Could.
 It is currently displayed at the depot.
-Reasons for why the tour stopped are unknown.

-American toy company Whittle Shortline produces wooden toy trains of The Little Engine That Could as a domestic alternative to Thomas the Tank Engine.
-Maxim Enterprise held the license prior to 2006.